IAmSuyogJadhav/complexPyTorch/README.md

+## To-Do
+* There is apparently a problem with backpropagation of complex layers.
+The gradients calculated by torch's autograd do not match with what a complex differentiation gives.
+Need to implement a proper backward function for that purpose.

 # complexPyTorch

 A high-level toolbox for using complex valued neural networks in PyTorch.
+This fork implements a few more layers and some deep learning architectures.
+The following description is as-is from the original repository.

 ## Complex Valued Networks with PyTorch